coderamen666/srd-v3.5-md/spells/spells-a-b.md

 *binding* is permanent.
 The subject does not need to breathe, eat, or drink while *contained*, nor does it age.
 Reduce the save DC by 4.

-You can't dispel a *binding* spell with *dispel magic* or a similar effect, though an *antimagic field* or *Mage's disjunction* affects it normally.
+You can’t dispel a *binding* spell with *dispel magic* or a similar effect, though an *antimagic field* or *Mage’s disjunction* affects it normally.
 A bound extraplanar creature cannot be sent back to its home plane due to *dismissal, banishment,* or a similar effect.